ifeora-emeka/mortar-studio/PROMPT.md

 5. **`./mortar-studio.config.json`**
    The main configuration file for the project.
 This file contains metadata and project settings.

+## Rendering concepts
+1. **Instance**: A reference to a component with incoming props that maps to the props required by the component.
+It tells the compiler where to render the component using it's index and page ID.
+2. **Component**: A reusable piece of UI that can be rendered multiple times across different pages or instances.
+It also holds the structure of the props required for the component and an array of elements that make up the component.
+Each element follows a parent child relationship using thier parent ID and index to determine.
+3. **Elements**: The smallest unit of a component that can be rendered.
+It can be a text element, image element, or any other HTML element.
+Each element has an id, index to help with the ordering of siblings for a parent element, parent ID and children.
+4. **Element ms-id**: This is an ID that let's us know the component and instance responsible for rendering that element and we also use that for targeting the element (Ex. when adding a bounding box)

 ## Features
 - **No-Code Builder:** Design apps visually with ease.
 - **Code Export:** Generate clean and reusable code for **React (Vite)**, **Next.js**, or **Nuxt.js**.